shiika-lang/shiika/tests/README.md

 - assuring the type checker detects various type errors
 - assuring the compiler does not crash with an erroneous program
+- investigating the impact of a modification to the type checker

 ### How to add new .sk to `tests/erroneous`